5G-Repos/5GNN/README.md

 ### Commercial 5G Dataset
-We conduct comprehensive measurement campaigns to collect the signal and radio channel dataset in a public square near a large football stadium in downtown Minneapolis, where covered diverse 4G and 5G bands.
+We conduct comprehensive measurement campaigns to collect the signal and radio channel dataset in a public square near a large football stadium in downtown Minneapolis (USA), where covered diverse 4G and 5G bands.

 ![Overview of *5GNN*](materials/figs/measurement.png)